by Brian Tomasik

 Should negative-leaning consequentialists promote this issue?

-In general, if you think something is morally relevant, it makes sense to promote moral concern for that thing so that others will get on board.
+Typically, if you think something is morally relevant, it makes sense to promote moral concern for that thing so that others will get on board.
 But for negative-leaning utilitarians and other negative-leaning consequentialists, the question is more difficult, because majority opinion is not negative-leaning.
-For instance, if negative-leaning utilitarians think there's net suffering in physics, but the median voter of the future thinks there's net happiness, this could lead to policies that would horrify the negative-leaning utilitarian.
+For instance, if negative-leaning utilitarians think there's net suffering in physics, but the notional "median voter" of the future thinks there's net happiness, this could lead to policies that would horrify the negative-leaning utilitarian.

 Following are some considerations on each side of the question.